Nick Fortes Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 13th-ranked team ERA among all league pitching staffs (4.07).
+- The Phillies have the 13th-ranked team ERA across all MLB pitching staffs (4.06).

+- Suarez (2-3) gets the starting nod for the Phillies in his 11th start of the season.
+He's put together a 3.67 ERA in 56 1/3 innings pitched, with 55 strikeouts.

-- The righty's last time out was on Saturday against the Washington Nationals, when he went five innings, surrendering four earned runs while allowing seven hits.
+- In his last time out on Sunday against the Washington Nationals, the left-hander threw 5 1/3 innings, giving up five earned runs while surrendering seven hits.

+- In 10 games this season, the 27-year-old has a 3.67 ERA and 8.8 strikeouts per nine innings, while allowing a batting average of .249 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.